 This is one of the sweetest times of the week for me.
 We have started reading in Genesis and we have gone through a few really good devotionals together so far.
 I highly recommend: John & Stasi Eldredge’s Love & War Devotional for Couples and Gary Thomas’ Devotions for a Sacred Marriage.

 We text quite a bit throughout the day when he’s at work or if we’re apart.
 I tell him what I’m up to, he tells me what project he’s working on.

 We try to do a date at least once during the week and once during the weekend.

-We go to bed together every night, even if it’s before we’re both tired.
+Nine times out of ten, we go to bed together every night, even if it’s before we’re both tired.
 There’s just something about those few moments before falling asleep, talking about our day or whatever is on our mind, that reconnects us.